thinegan/cloudformation-jira/README.md

-# Deploying Web Application Architecture with AWS
+# Deploying Multi-AZ and Self-Healing Atlassian Jira with Docker

 This reference architecture provides a set of YAML templates for deploying the following AWS services :
 - Amazon IAM